pointel-com-br/www.pointel/public/pibook/Língua Portuguesa - Regência verbal e nominal. Emprego da crase.md

 quanto a
 correção gramatical do período.

-Item.
 2. (CEBRASPE / SEFAZ-DF / AUDITOR FISCAL / 2020)

 Dada a regência do verbo tender, é facultativo o emprego do sinal indicativo de crase no vocábulo "a" em "tendem a ser menos efetivas".

-Item.
 3. (CEBRASPE / TRIBUNAL DE JUSTIÇA DE AMAZONAS / 2019)

 i3 Na primeira onda renovatória, buscou-se superar as barreiras econômicas do acesso à justiça.
 No Brasil, as medidas